-(ii) Currency risk
+Currency risk (ii)

-The Company has assets and liabilities denominated in several foreign currencies.
+The Group has assets and liabilities denominated in several foreign currencies.

 Currency risk is the risk that the fair value or the future cash flows of a financial instrument will fluctuate because of changes in foreign currency exchange rates.
+The following table shows the foreign currency exposure structure of financial assets and liabilities as at 31 December 2020: